gordoncheme/powerbi/README.md

-This project stores various approaches to power bi calculations, which can DAX, M-code, TMDL, etc
+This repository stores various approaches to power bi calculations, which can DAX, M-code, TMDL, etc

 Record items as such, in this order for the header before the code.
 Order after the code doesn't matter